Labriola National American Indian Data Center (ASU)

 Using cases involving indigenous religion, art, sacred sites, and botanical discoveries, this book examines efforts by native peoples to reclassify culture as a proprietary resource.
 It addresses larger issues including cultural ownership, privacy, intellectual property, and indigenous identity.

 ASU subscribes to many interdisciplinary databases that contain content related to cultural resources.
-Below is a select list of databases.
+Below is a select list of databases that are available on campus and remotely with ASURITE credentials.
 You can search for additional resources through the full listing of database subjects.

 American Indian History Online